Part A: letting the heart speak

-In January of 2011 I moved to live and work in Puntland State of Somalia as an EU consultant attached to the Ministry of Education and Higher Education of Puntland in order to contribute to efforts in the education sector, in particular gender and girls’s education.
+In January of 2011 I moved to live and work in Puntland State of Somalia as an EU consultant attached to the Gender Unit of the Ministry of Education and Higher Education of Puntland.
+I went there to help contribute to ongoing efforts in the education sector, in particular gender and girls’s education.
 Prior to that I’d worked in The Hague, the cultural capital of the Netherlands – a country that has been home to myself and my siblings for over 15 years.
 A country where I was able to secure two Masters degrees – in Cultural Anthropology and in Advanced Development Studies, respectively.
-I’d traveled then with my beloved husband and our 6-month old baby Najma-Bilan.
+I’d traveled then with my beloved husband and our 7-month old baby Najma-Bilan.

-We all seek meaning in life.
+I think we all seek meaning in life.
 We all seek happiness.
 We seek belonging.
 Completion.
 Fulfillment.
 Growth.
 Home.
 Family.
 We came to Puntland in search of these values because we could not find them in Europe.
 We lived like dispersed seeds in Europe.
 Like lost souls.
 Running but not reaching.
 Working but not gaining.
 Earning but struggling.
 Its not easy living as a Somali woman in Europe.
-No matter how many academic degrees you have or how fully naturalized/integrated you are.
+No matter how many academic degrees you have or how fully naturalized/integrated you are, you remain searching, looking.
 How do you measure growth?
 The true sense of spiritual growth cant be calculated quantitatively but qualitatively.
 And no growth can occur without God by your side.
 But in many parts of Europe God is not valued.
 God is a private matter.
-Below are some of the indicators that are fundamental to our spiritual growth, because I am a woman, a Somali woman who is empowered and enlightened by Islam.
+Below are some of the indicators that were fundamental to my growth as a woman, a Somali woman who is empowered and enlightened by Islam.

 In Puntland, as elsewhere in Somalia, the family unit is very important.
-The family is the backbone of society and it is the responsibility of all to make sure that the family unit stays strong and continues to grow and to survive calamity.
-Neighbors, traditional elders and other extended family are expected to take part in this preservation.
+The family is the backbone of our society and it is the responsibility of all to make sure that the family unit stays strong, intact and continues to grow and survive calamity.
+Neighbors, traditional elders and other extended family members are expected to take part in this preservation.
 I myself have at times felt compelled to contribute to the establishment of the family unit through support for young couples willing to join hands in holy matrimony or by giving advice to a young married couple in feuds.
 The benefits of coming home and the value of finding true meaning in both our individual and collective lives remain incalculable.
-Because, in Puntland, as elsewhere in Somalia, full of ambitions, we are rising again.
+Because, in Puntland, as in other parts of Somalia, full of ambitions, we are rising again.

 As a family, we continue to find comfort and joy in the small things that life here offers us.
 Small, meaningful daily occurrences provide spiritual nourishment such as hearing the call to prayer several times a day from the comfort of our home.
-In Europe we used to relay on the clock; continuously looking at the time or asking others if it was time for prayer.
-Or we relayed on technology: pre-programmed automated calls for prayer on our devices.
+In Europe we used to relay on the clock; continuously looking at the time or asking if it was time for prayer.
+Or we relayed on technology: pre-programmed automated calls for prayer on one of our many devices.
 More deeper, personal benefits also exist like wearing your hijaab without receiving strange stares of condemnation from others.
 There are also more humor-filled events like hearing strange noises in our kitchen only to rush to find goats reaping our cooked breakfast of canjeelo apart.
 How did they get in the yard?
 Did they perhaps fly in?
-Goats roam the streets in big numbers and they easily open doors and gates or climb over walls!
+Goats roam the streets in big numbers in Somalia and they easily open doors and gates or climb over walls!
 People and animals of all kinds live side by side in harmony in many parts of Somalia – something you will not easily find in Europe or elsewhere in the world.

 There are also more spectacular events like hearing the rooster crow too early on a Thursday morning waking up excited children in the neighborhood.
-It is weekend and that means no school.
-Or about hospitably welcoming unannounced guests who decide to come not only for lunch but also for the night or perhaps for multiple nights.
+It is weekend and that means no school or madrasa.
+Or about hospitably welcoming unannounced guests who decide to come not only for tea or lunch but also for the night or perhaps for multiple nights.
 And about discovering how you have slowly given in to the Somali conceptualization of time, even owning the experience.
 No worries.
 No stress.
 Chill.
-No real time issue here.
+No time issue here.

 Home is where the heart is.
 Home is where your roots are.
 We found in Puntland a home like no other.
 A home that will stay with us.
 Always.
 And knowing this is very gratifying.
-Do you know what it is like to experience the sensation of peace and tranquility on a cozy, rainy Friday morning while having breakfast with your family on the floor fadhi-carbeed sofa, enjoying pan-fried liver with onion rings and canjeelo?
+Do you know what it is like to experience the sensation of peace and tranquility on a cozy, rainy Friday morning while having breakfast with your family on the floor of your fadhi-carbeed sofa, enjoying pan-fried liver with onion rings and canjeelo?
 There is so much joy in eating together.
 There is so much peace in eating on the floor.
 There is so much peace in eating with your hands and fingers.
 Preparing food and eating together on the floor as a family is a ceremony in itself.
 I have never enjoyed eating from high chairs and with metal spoons and knives.

-Not forgetting to mention the endless choices of family destination, family holidays and true relaxation on a Friday afternoon.
-A Full package enjoyment at Dhareyle awaits you in Garowe and at the Xeebta/beach of Bosaaso as well or perhaps you want to visit the hot-springs Biyokulule in Bosaaso or the green leafy farms in Qardho or the Yameyska in Galkayo.
-To enjoy the freedom of exploring the beautiful nature here, whether by water or by land, you will find it all here.
+Not forgetting to mention the endless choices of family destination, family holidays and relaxation on a cosy Friday afternoon.
+A Full package enjoyment at Dhareyle awaits you in Garowe and at the Xeebta/beach of Bosaaso as well or perhaps you want to visit the hot-springs Biyokulule in Bosaaso or the green leafy farms in Qardho or even the Yameyska in Galkayo.
+To enjoy the freedom of exploring the beautiful nature here, whether by water or by land, it is free and you will find it all here.

-The feeling of being part and parcel of a bigger entity, The feeling of being part of a bigger, greater whole is immense.
+The feeling of being part and parcel of a bigger entity.
+The feeling of being part of a bigger, greater whole is immense.
 That feeling is very useful for the soul of the Somali professional.
-That feeling of knowing that you are contributing to a larger activity, a bigger, goal, an end result with a defined objective with reachable results.
+That feeling of knowing that you are contributing to a larger activity, a bigger goal, an end result with a defined objective with reachable results.
 Knowing that it is a collective mission that requires collective effort.
 Teamwork.
 You are only playing your part.
 Playing your role.
-Home is the only place where I can harmoniously play multiple roles all at the same time.
+Somalia is the only place where I can harmoniously play multiple roles all at the same time.
 A wife.
 A mother.
 A daughter.
 A sister.
 An aunt.
 A neighbor.
 A niece.
 A friend.
 A humanitarian worker.
 An educationalist.
-A gender advisor.
+A gender adviser.
 Even a grandmother.
-A place where I feel responsible for my extended family members knowing that they are counting on me and that they are making lots of duas for me, even from afar, deep in the miyii desert.
+A place where I feel responsible for the well-being of my extended family knowing that they are counting on me and that they are making lots of duas for me, even from afar, deep in the rural miyii bushes.

 Somalis ask me how did you do it?
 It doesn’t interest me what you do for a living or how much money you have.
-I want to know if you ache for home, for Puntland, for Somalia the way I did and if you also dream big for her.
-It doesn’t interest me which clan you are from or from which region in Somalia you are.
-I want to know if you will risk your life in order to assist another Somali person in need.
+I want to know if you ache for home, for Somalia the way I did and if you also dream big for her.
+It doesn’t interest me which clan you are from or region in Somalia you are from.
+I want to know if you will risk your life in order to assist another Somali.
 I want to know if you have touched the hearts of vulnerable Somali mothers and children.
 Tell me how many Somali causes have you initiated?
-And how many young people’s futures have you shaped?
+How many young people’s futures have you shaped?
 How many of those were not from your own clan?
 Tell me do you feel pain and cry when you see a Somali person suffering?
 I want to know what sustains you from the inside.
 How would you define your home?
 Your identity?
 Your Somaliness?

 Home is also the place where I enjoy teaching my daughter about the art of storytelling.
 It is the place where I enjoy nurturing baby goats and cats with my little daughter and teaching her about animal welfare in Puntland.
-As well as talking about Somali identity and about Somalinimo with her.
+As well as talking about Somali identity and about Somaliness with her.
 At almost 5 years old my daughter speaks better Somali than I do.
 Masha Allah.
 The other day she said “hooyo waan shuxayaa”.
 I thought she had diarrhea.
 I am able to take her with me to lectures and trainings i conduct and 1 day, as i was giving a training, she came to the front and loudly said to me “mummy I want to do/be like you”.
 Or the time she took to the stage, took the mic in her hands and announced how proud a Somali she is.

 Home for me means gaining a few extra kilos and still feeling loved and beautiful.
 Its a place that evokes a sigh of relief in me as I walk in the door.
 It’s about hearing my neighbor’s kal hit against the moyo grinding spices for fresh Somali tea.
-Its about knowing that I can walk in her home unannounced for a cup of that tea without much ado.
-A place where I can wear my worn out batty bacweeyne and flipflops and still feel pretty.
-The only place on this earth where I feel like a complete marwadii guriga.
+Knowing that I can walk in her home unannounced for a cup of tea or more without much ado.
+A place where I can wear my worn out batty bacweeyne and flipflops and still feel pretty to my husband.
+The only place where I feel like a complete marwadii guriga.

 In Part B: Letting the mind speak, I will talk about the rewards of my professional work in Puntland and how it has significantly shaped my life.
-I will talk about why girls education is so important to me and so close to my heart and why I decided to come to Puntland.
+I will talk about why girls education is so important to me and so close to my heart and why I decided to come to Puntland to do this work.
 This story shall therefore be continued.
-Until then enjoy these pictures of Puntland which in a way reflect my story.
+Until then enjoy these pictures of Puntland which in many ways than one reflect my story.